There are only 115 out of 250 spots for this course left. You can still register after the course starts.

 There are two ways to pay.
 Either in full or on a 24-month payment plan using PayPal.
-The links in blue above are for payment plans and take you to a PayPal page to complete the order.
+The links in blue below are for payment plans and take you to a PayPal page to complete the order.
 Shipping is included, so please choose your correct region.
 If your preferred email or shipping address is not the same as entered for PayPal, please email me with the correct info.
 Husbands have a tendency to unsubscribe your class emails.

 The course will be an 'all-in-one' course with over 230 packages of silk and metal threads, silk purls, stumpwork glass eyes, stumpwork wire, stumpwork fruit forms, linen fabric, slate frame, casket box and lid inserts, and finishing materials (silk lining, lining papers, gilt edge papers, gilt woven edging ribbons (2 types), hardware, silk ribbon, mirror, glue, etc) for the entire project including 560 pages of instructions that are printed from pdf pages online, 7 stitch animations and 9 hours of detailed finishing videos (21 videos).

 The course only assumes the most basic of knowledge - threading a needle, doing a basic satin stitch.
 Full instructions for couching, needlelace, using the thread types, framing up your linen, tracing pattern, etc. are included.
 The stitching is divided about 50% couching down unusual threads, 25% satin stitch/french knots, and 25% needlelace.
 The emphasis is on using the unusual threads custom made for the project, learning the needlelace and doing the finishing - things that are new to the typical stitcher.
 I have posted a blog with comments about taking the course from previous students for their perspective.

 Casket is: 11.5" wide x 8" deep x 6" high with feet